ptvan/ptvan.github.io/research.md

 # A brief summary

 I'm currently working as an analyst at [Fred Hutch](http://rglab.org), specializing in high-dimensional flow cytometry and RNASeq.
 I received my PhD at [Carnegie Mellon](https://cmu.edu/bio) where I designed and built a patented fluorescence imager to detect low-abundance proteins.
 Before grad school I worked on gene transcription networks and proteomics at the [Institute for Systems Biology](https://baliga.systemsbiology.net/).
+My greatest strengths are adaptability and an exceptionally strong work ethic.

 # Major projects from most recent